Irish bouzouki: Diffusion into other folk music

 The Irish bouzouki has also become integrated into some other western European musical traditions over the past forty years.
-Popularly used in the music of Asturias, Galicia, Brittany, and even the Scandinavian countries.
+It is now popularly used in the music of England, Scotland, Canada, The United States, Asturias, Galicia, Brittany, and even the Scandinavian countries.

 Instrumental arrangements by musicians such as Ale Möller from Sweden, Jamie McMenemy of the Breton group Kornog, Elias Garcia of the Asturian groups Tuenda and Llan de Cubel, and Ruben Bada of the Asturian group DRD, typify the complex admixture of melody and chordal accompaniment to be found amongst skilled continental players.
 It has also become fashionable for some of these musicians to mix instrumental pieces from the Balkans into their material, creating the novelty of western European instruments playing music typically played by Bulgarian / Macedonian tamburas or Greek bouzoukis in their native setting.

 Tuning

 By far the most common tuning for the Irish bouzouki is G_{2}−D_{3}−A_{3}−D_{4}.